PennyLaneAI/pennylane/doc/code/qml_fermi.rst

 --------------------------

 The fermionic operators can be mapped to the qubit basis by using the :func:`~pennylane.jordan_wigner` function.
-This function can be used to map creation and annihilation operators as well as Fermi words and Fermi sentences.
+This function can be used to map :class:`~pennylane.FermiC` and :class:`~pennylane.FermiA` operators as well as Fermi words and Fermi sentences.

 >>> qml.jordan_wigner(qml.FermiA(1))
 (0.5*(PauliZ(wires=[0]) @ PauliX(wires=[1])))